vmware-archive/bit9platform/bit9PlatformAPI/README.md

 Special values for limit are 0 and -1:

-- If 0 or if not specified: JSON with all results will be returned.
-Offset parameter is ignored in this case.&nbsp;
+- If not specified: First 1000 results will be returned.
-- If -1, only result count will be returned, without actual results.
-Offset parameter is ignored in this case.&nbsp;
+- If set to -1: Only result count will be returned, without actual results.
+Offset parameter is ignored in this case.
+- If set to 0: All results will be returned.
+Offset parameter is ignored in this case.

-Note that, in some cases, data set could be very large, resulting in query timeout.
+  Note that some result sets could be very large, resulting in query timeout.
 Therefore, unless you know that query will not return more than 1000 results, it is recommended to retrieve data in chunks using offset and limit.

 Here is example on how to get result count from a query: